How Would You Like to Take a Nantucket Sleighride?

 In a shell game, three walnut shells are moved about swiftly and onlookers bet on which one the pea is under when they come to rest.
 It’s not actually a game at all - it’s a swindle con artists control through sleight of hand and illusion to fleece the mark (the...

 When I created a special course for MBAs, I began by giving my students a whirlwind tour of humans since Alley Oop*, following the arc of human history in Jared Diamond’s Pulitzer Prize-winning Guns, Germs, and Steel.
-Then I introduced them to many strange people they...
+Then I introduced them to people they had never...

 Jingles